nathanlarsen1/ApplyfilterstoSQLqueries/README.md

 <br />
 </p>

-In the screenshot, you will see the SQL query I used and the output from that query.
-The query starts by selecting all columns from log_in_attempts table.
-Then it uses the WHERE clause with an OR operator to filter the results to output all of the logon attempts that occured between '2022-05-09' and '2022-05-08'.</br></br>
+In the screenshot, you will see the SQL query I used and its output.
+The query begins by selecting all columns from the log_in_attempts table.
+It then uses a WHERE clause with an OR operator to filter the results, displaying all logon attempts that occurred on '2022-05-09' and '2022-05-08'.</br></br>

 <h2>Retrieve login attempts outside of Mexico</h2>

-There’s was suspicious activity with login attempts, but the team has determined that this activity didn't originate in Mexico.
+There was suspicious activity with login attempts, but the team determined that this activity didn't originate from Mexico.
 I needed to investigate login attempts that occurred outside of Mexico.
-I used filters in SQL to create a query that identified all login attempts that occurred outside of Mexico.</br></br>
+I used SQL filters to create a query that identified all login attempts originating from outside of Mexico.</br></br>

 <p align="center">
 <img src="https://i.imgur.com/6BhvCIo.png" height="80%" width="80%" alt="Connection Attempt"/>